-Another use of probation is when there is a victim in the case.
-Let’s say there was a traffic accident and the other driver incurred medical expenses, or property was destroyed.
-Although usually, insurance will take care of it, it is not uncommon for judges to put the driver on probation to give the prosecutor time to schedule a restitution hearing so that the judge can make a ruling on whether the victim should be compensated for any financial loss in connection with the offense.
+The court may also use probation when there is a victim in the case.
+Let’s say there was a traffic accident, and the other driver incurred medical expenses, or you destroyed their property.
+Usually, insurance will take care of it.
+However, it is not uncommon for judges to put you (the driver) on probation to give the prosecutor time to schedule a restitution hearing.
+At the hearing, the judge will rule whether you should compensate the victim for any financial loss connected to the offense.

-Judges also like to use probation in order to ensure that a person on probation behaves a certain way.
-For instance, if someone is charged with being underage and consuming alcohol, the judge may want to put that person on probation for 12 months and have probation test that person regularly to make sure they are not drinking alcohol anymore.
-Some counties require probationers to call an automated line every morning to see if they have been randomly selected to come in that day and submit to a drug and alcohol test.
+Additionally, judges like to use probation to ensure a person behaves a certain way.
+For example, if you are charged with underage drinking, the judge may want to put you on probation for 12 months and have you tested regularly to make sure you are no longer consuming alcohol.
+In situations like this, some counties require probationers to call an automated line every morning to see if they have been randomly selected to submit to a drug and alcohol test.

-Other times judges will sentence someone to a lengthy probation period in order to get them into a court-ordered treatment program.
-Some of the DUI and Drug Court programs actually require 24 months or more of probation.
+Other times, judges will sentence someone to a lengthy probation period to get them into a court-ordered treatment program.
+Some of the DUI and Drug Court programs require 24 months or more of probation.

-Finally, although in many cases misdemeanor probation can be designed to be anywhere between 0 and 365 days, there are certain offenses that actually require a minimum of 12 months on probation.
+Finally, although in many cases misdemeanor probation is designed to be anywhere between 0 and 365 days, certain offenses require a minimum of 12 months on probation.
 For example, a conviction of DUI in Georgia requires 12 months of probation.
 In those cases, the judge would not be permitted to shorten the probation period – regardless of how compelling the reasons may be.

 In summary, while probation might seem like a favorable option, it is not something you should take lightly.
 Carefully take all of these factors into account before accepting a probation plea.
 And if you need help navigating your legal options, you can schedule a consultation with EHG Law.